ziemianek/mgr-env-prod/docs/Setup_GKE.md

 and the whole kubectl world is now open for you!

 # Grafana
-Code automatically forwards grafana to `localhost:3000`.
+Ansible automation automatically forwards grafana to `localhost:3000`.

 You can log in using credentials defined in `ansible/inventories/group_vars/gcp/vault.yaml`